 Section 16(a) of the Exchange Act requires the Company's executive officers, directors and beneficial owners of more than 10% of the Common Stock to report their ownership of and transactions in the Common Stock to the SEC and to furnish the Company with copies of such reports.
-The Company believes that, during the preceding fiscal year, all of the Company's executive officers, directors and beneficial owners of more than 10% of Common Stock timely filed all reports required by Section 16(a) of the Act, except as follows: (a) American Hallmark was late in filing one Form 4 reporting a purchase of shares, and (b) Mark E. Schwarz, Clinton J. Coleman, William C. Hammett, Jr., Steven M. Johnson and James K. Zielke were each late filing one Form 4 reporting the automatic grant of options.
+The Company believes that, during the preceding fiscal year, all of the Company's executive officers, directors and beneficial owners of more than 10% of Common Stock timely filed all reports required by Section 16(a) of the Act, except that Mr. Schwarz was late in filing one Form 4 reporting a change in the form beneficial ownership of shares.
 In making these statements, the Company has relied upon examination of copies of Forms 3, 4 and 5, and amendments thereto, provided to the Company and the representations of its directors, executive officers and 10% shareholders.